angeludr/Cosmic-Ray-Filter-Code/README.md

 - Iterate through each pixel within the detector
     - Compute the difference between image frames
     - Calculate the robust standard deviation
-- If a difference value is more than the calculated robust standard deviation, it will be flagged for having a cosmic ray
+        - If a difference value is more than the calculated robust standard deviation, the pixel will be flagged for having a cosmic ray
 - If a pixel is flagged for having a cosmic ray:
     - Line fitting via linear regression is applied before and after the cosmic ray jump
     - An offset is calculated from the before and after fitted slopes and the offset is applied to the affected section of the pixel